lombardpress/lombardpress.github.io/_drafts/2016-08-09-surfaces-canvases-and-zones.md

 Given this parallel, why make the separation?

-There a couple of good reason to insist on creating two resources here.
+There a couple of good reasons to insist on creating two resources here.

 First, the use of a common universal CanvasId is critical to global Linked Data.
-However, this global CanvasId and its properties is directly controlled by the institution that originally mints the Id.
+However, this global CanvasId and its direct properties are controlled by the institution that originally mints the Id.
 As such we do not directly control the resource and its properties.
 This is controlled by the institution that controls the domain.
 And as explained directly below, this lack of control causes some problems when different institutions take opposing approaches to the notion of a canvas.

- IIIF Manifest producers and therefore Canvas Minters not infrequently create a single canvas for a two-up view (e.g. that is an image of 3v and 4r) that complicates the general parallel between these two resources.
+ IIIF Manifest producers and therefore Canvas minters frequently create a single canvas for a two-up view (e.g. that is an image of 3v and 4r) that complicates the general parallel between these two resources.
 In general, we see this as bad practice.
 A canvas should be minted for each **ISurface** and images (whether two-up or not) should be offset (with left and top properties) to fit the dimensions of the abstract canvas.
 Nevertheless, we cannot control this practice and must deal with the practice adopted by minting institutions.
 Separating the **ISurface** from the Canvas allows us to point two different **ISurfaces** (e.g. 3v and 4r) to the same CanvasId (e.g. 3v-4r) when necessary.

 # Objection and Reply: the case of marginal notes

-But one might object here why do we need to be so rigorous about the separation of a **Surface** and **Canvas**.
-Isn't any image of page 3 from any Item of any Manifestation sufficient to represent the **Manifestation Surface**?
+But one might further object, why do we need to be so rigorous about the separation of a **Surface** and **ISurface**.
+Isn't it true that any image of page 3 from any Item of any Manifestation is sufficient to represent the **Manifestation Surface**?
 Aren't all page 3s in any Item supposed to be an identical representation of their Manifestation?
 In theory, and again if we we're only dealing with manuscripts, we could collapse this distinction.
 However, the history of the Book is also the history of marginal annotations.
 And every time an Item receives a handwritten marginal note, it becomes a unique Item.
-If we record and transcribe these annotations, we need a mechanism to tie these transcriptions not simply to the **Manifestation Surface** on which they appear, but the **Item Surface** on which they appear and the corresponding images of these particular **Item Surfaces**.
+If we record and transcribe these marginal annotations, we need a mechanism to tie these transcriptions not simply to the **Manifestation Surface** on which they appear, but the **ISurface** on which they appear and the corresponding images of these particular **Item Surfaces**.
 The separation of **Surface** from an **ISurface** and Canvas provides us with this ability.

 # Zones